molily/molily.de/_posts/2017-12-21-robust-javascript.md

 2. **Type check**: After resolving the name to a value, does the value has the expected type?
 3. **Value check**: Does the value equals the expected value?

 This is a cascade of checks you can perform.
 From top to bottom, the checks get more specific.
-Typically, we need check the existence and the type of a value in order to use it safely.
+Typically, we need to check the existence and the type of a value in order to use it safely.
 Sometimes checking the value is necessary as well.

 ### Conditional statements and truthy values